ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

-The coordinator provides a simple and convenient Tor website for users to discover proxies and make their proxy requests (Figure \ref{fig:proxygpt_ui}).
+The broker provides a simple and convenient Tor website for users to discover proxies and make their proxy requests (Figure \ref{fig:proxygpt_ui}).
 The website's design is influenced by existing chatbots, particularly ChatGPT.
 Users can easily switch between ChatGPT and Claude, engage in multi-query conversations, as well as downvote individual responses.
-To preserve the styling and formatting of the original chatbot responses while also preventing cross-site scripting attacks (XSS), the website uses the same styling framework from ChatGPT and Claude and sanitizes the responses with DOMPurify~\cite{dompurify}.
+To preserve the styling and formatting of the original chatbot responses while also preventing cross-site scripting attacks (XSS), we use the same styling framework from ChatGPT and Claude and sanitize the responses with DOMPurify~\cite{dompurify}.